-In line with its chemically neutral approach, BATTERY 2030+ will be open to chemistry and materials developments and discoveries, regardless the technology, that will facilitate Europe's technological independence to develop batteries ecosystem.
-In this domain the technological sovereignty would facilitate the electrification of the economy, thus contribute to combat climate change in line with the Green Deal and Fit for 55 Package, among others.
+In line with its chemically neutral approach, Battery 2030+ will be open to chemistry and materials developments and discoveries, regardless of the technology; this will facilitate Europe's technological independence to develop a battery ecosystem.
+Technological sovereignty would facilitate the electrification of the economy, thus contributing to combat climate change in line with the Green Deal and Fit for 55 Package, among others.

 The status of current commercial batteries and selected future chemistries is summarised in Figure 8, which depicts the energy performance characteristics of the major rechargeable battery types.
 The figure does not take power into account.
-More details of the state of the art can be found in several reference sources.^{40-43}
+More details of the state of the art can be found in several reference sources.^{85-88}